 When time isn’t a factor, a more predictable model will help to deliver a complete piece of software.
 And you can have checkpoints along the way to help ensure you’re on the right path.
 When we use a predictable model, we use the incremental build model, which allows for functional prototyping during the process.
 You can put to rest nightmares of waiting a year to see a piece of software that doesn’t do what you want it to do.

 The three factors are risk tolerance, budget, and time.
 All three elements must be considered carefully before deciding on a development model.
-Let’s look at what models our clients in various industries choose.

 No Matter What Model You Choose, You Can Succeed